Updated June 2025

 Several companies have announced hydrogen projects in Alberta:

-• Air Products’ first hydrogen liquefaction facility with CCUS in Western Canada is under construction.
+- Air Products’ first hydrogen liquefaction facility with CCUS in Western Canada is planned to begin commercial production in 2025, with plans to produce up to 1500 tonnes of hydrogen per day.

-• Suncor and ATCO announced jointly building a production facility for clean hydrogen in the Alberta Industrial Heartland region.
-The project investment decision is expected in 2024.
+- Suncor and ATCO announced they are jointly building a production facility for clean hydrogen in the Alberta Industrial Heartland region.
+The project, awaiting investment decision this year, is expected to produce about 300 000 tonnes of hydrogen per year.

 Several pilot projects across the province are exploring new deployment applications and methods of cost-effective clean hydrogen production:

-• Ekona Power received Cdn$79 million equity investment to commercialize its low-cost clean hydrogen production technology.
+- Ekona Power received a $79 million equity investment to commercialize its low-cost clean hydrogen production technology.

 Limitations or Risks to the Outlook